nikhildevireddy/cf_ai_swe_project/PROMPTS.md

 - Guide integration between the simple client-side script and the `/api/chat` endpoint hosted by the Worker.
 - Improve accessibility and layout responsiveness without additional frameworks.

-The AI provided structured examples of Vite + TypeScript configurations and helped transition the initial static HTML UI into a modular setup for potential React expansion.
-It also offered iterative UI refinements—ensuring compatibility with Cloudflare’s edge environment and lightweight delivery through the Worker’s asset pipeline.

 ## Understanding Cloudflare Tools with AI Support

-While I built the backend logic independently, I used AI to understand the **Cloudflare documentation** and conceptual connections between tools.
-This guidance clarified how to compose the platform’s components into a unified application:
+I used AI to understand the **Cloudflare documentation** and conceptual connections between tools.
+This guidance clarified how to compose the platform’s components into a unified application.

 ### 1. **Workers**
 - AI summarized Cloudflare Worker architecture and helped interpret documentation on routing, API endpoints, and KV namespace integration.